hu-cs/ClinicMS/Report.md

 6. Jakan Medical Store.
 7. Nazary Medical Store.
 8. Al-berouni Private Hospital.
-9. Khalid Medical Store.    return
+9. Khalid Medical Store.

-They were talking about their problems they had with the environment system.    return The system that is being used by people is mostly just papers and pen.
+They were talking about their problems they had with the environment system.

+The system that is being used by people is mostly just papers and pen.
 	There is several requirements that should be solved.

-Such as:    return
+Such as:

 If a patients lost his or her description.
 Patients has no backup how doctors should know, which kind of drugs she has been using.
 And it was a lot of time consuming and also they must pay money for every paper that they were using for their patients.
-It was so difficult for them if they were moved from one place to another place to move all the records of their patients if they had some.    return
+It was so difficult for them if they were moved from one place to another place to move all the records of their patients if they had some.

 And it can be easily stolen.
 Could be damaged soon, burned or being useless, and holds place.
-And also difficult to take care of.    return
+And also difficult to take care of.

 There was a man saying that for every dose that we were selling we must give a receipt for the customer.
-And it’s a bit time consuming work.    return
+And it’s a bit time consuming work.

  And more than that it was difficult for a guy to sit on cash draws and count every person’s bill, it’s a bit annoying work for some people.
 They don’t like too much counting.	return
-Several customers saying that, the system can help us with this problem.	return With counting, time serving, no more loss of records, it helps us to be more confident, more reliable, and accurate.
+Several customers saying that, the system can help us with this problem.

+With counting, time serving, no more loss of records, it helps us to be more confident, more reliable, and accurate.
 A customer said to us, about his problem facing with his work on medical was the fake or not real doses that they had in his medical store, and had the real one, if you could build us with a system that can distinguish between this doses.
 We’ll be so grateful.
 Another customer was talking about problem with the counting of his bill, he said that we have a lot of patients and I don’t have enough time to calculate the bill for them, most of the time I make mistakes in calculating them.
-And this is a loss of money for me.	return
+And this is a loss of money for me.

-Another problem was with the record of their patients, they didn’t have a record from their patients.	return If you survey the clinical laboratories, you wouldn’t find one record.	return Because of that they couldn’t find the real number of people affected by a disease in a country.
+Another problem was with the record of their patients, they didn’t have a record from their patients.	return If you survey the clinical laboratories, you wouldn’t find one record.

+Because of that they couldn’t find the real number of people affected by a disease in a country.
 Also you couldn’t’ have access the records from another place, and watch for your records and drugs that have been used by patient.
 If a patient wants to get to his or her records from another place to show to another doctor for his or her treatment she couldn’t if she lost his/her record that was with him/her.
-You could access your records from another treatment site and get the information about your patients and be able to advise them some treatments or take a result.	return
+You could access your records from another treatment site and get the information about your patients and be able to advise them some treatments or take a result.

-In reality it had two kind of problem first one was with the hospital or Medical stores.    return The second one was with the patients.    return
+In reality it had two kind of problem first one was with the hospital or Medical stores.

+The second one was with the patients.

-First one is quite difficult to diagnose but it’s possible to diagnose it.	return For your medical store, hospitals or another health care agencies.
+First one is quite difficult to diagnose but it’s possible to diagnose it.

+For your medical store, hospitals or another health care agencies.
 It’s good to know about your patients everything, it helps doctors to take a better result from the treatments.
 Or can change the treatment process if it’s not working well.
 Or have access synchronously several patients’ records if needed.
 Or if you want to know the number of affected people by a disease at some particular time.
-You must serve a lot of time to calculate your patients if you have the whole record of your patients if you don’t lost any if it’s usable at all.	return
+You must serve a lot of time to calculate your patients if you have the whole record of your patients if you don’t lost any if it’s usable at all.

 As a patients perspective we can say that client must have a whole record of his/her self in his/her hands everywhere he/she wants to go for treatment.
 If he/she doesn’t lost some.
 If he can save for him/herself.
-If he/she can have their record after an accident.    return
+If he/she can have their record after an accident.

 Customer said to us: your system can help us with all of the problem, also make the patients free of their records.
-And no more caution about their records and reliability of the system.	return
+And no more caution about their records and reliability of the system.

-Can solve most of the patient’s problem.    return
+Can solve most of the patient’s problem.

 Our proposed management system and design is such that it will give the report of all patients, patient services, making decision and solution of your daily problem, such as better services to people, and also stock reporting link, getting information about your everyday drug sales, visited doctors, descriptions, personnel reporting, Operation treatments, patients payment, drug repository reporting in time scale of daily, monthly, yearly reporting.
 On the other hand also laboratory reporting give the information like result reporting and time of report.
 In patients information you are able to get the all information about your patients including dates and times he/she arrived.
 It’s also capable of securing by restricting access to the data in your database.
 In operation treatment, the software gives description of your Operations, available rooms, which doctor is in charge, patient’s payment and what kind of operation they had at what time.

-Qods clinic requirements:    return
+*Qods clinic requirements:*

 According to our interview that we had with Mr. Saedi and visiting from Qods clinic.
-Khadhra team understood the requirements to be as such:	    return
+Khadhra team understood the requirements to be as such:

 1. Data reporting and analyzing

 2. Calculating incomes and Budget reporting

 3. Stock and expenditure report

 4. Laboratory  testing results

 5. Patients information report

 6. Lack of using database and back up from information

 7. Operation room data report

 **User story:**